NickToony/gameserver-service/readme.md

 - Have server's meta data displayed on front-end server list
 - Better statistic tracking, including uptime and such
 - Graphical view of statistics
+- Better documentation!
+For both the project code, and API access.